Japan Data

 Cherry Blossom Season 2026: First and Full Blooms Across Japan

 Japan’s 2026 cherry blossom season started on March 16 with the first blooms opening in Kōchi.
-This came six days earlier than in a typical year, and a full week earlier than in 2025.
+This was followed by Nagoya on March 17 and Tokyo on March 19.
+The capital was officially announced to be in full bloom on March 28.

 The first bloom is declared when the official sample tree for the region in question shows five to six buds in bloom.
 Full bloom, meanwhile, is declared when some 80% of the sample tree’s buds have bloomed.